 We understand that each Member has unique needs and preferences which we make every effort to satisfy.
 Unlike acute care institutions such as hospitals, the Friendly Home’s diet is liberalized based on geriatric standards.
 Your dietitian will meet with you, explain your diet as prescribed by your doctor, review any restrictions and provide individual counseling.
 Meal substitutions and alternatives are always available.

 Employees who work in the Memory Care Center receive specialized on-going training and education in caring for Members with Alzheimer’s and related conditions.
 Emphasis is placed on consistency and routine, and primary care nursing is practiced to ensure familiarity and comfort.
 All rooms are private as memory loss patients frequently have strong feelings regarding personal possessions.
 Recreational events and activities are tailored to best meet the needs of memory care Members, and to naturally use their energy during the day and rest better at night.
-The unit is secure for Members who wander, a common trait for Members with memory issues.
+The neighborhood is secure for Members who wander, a common trait for Members with memory issues.

 The Friendly Home does not use agency staffing at all.